 Information you voluntarily provide to us, such as your name, user name, address, phone number, email address and other contact information.

-The University does not hold or process electronic card payments; these transactions, including all personal data, are transferred to external web payment services and are governed by their privacy notices.
+The University does not hold or process electronic card payments; where an electronic card payment is to be made, customers are redirected to external web payment services where personal data is collected and these are governed by their privacy policies and notices.

-Cranfield School of Management uses Hub Spot to facilitate and assist website visitors with any enquiries that they may have.
+Cranfield Group uses Live Chat and other online web chat tools to and call back request features to facilitate and assist website visitors with any enquiries that have.

 In summary, we process personal information to enable us to: